 - Written: Writing a formal document detailing what occurred in an accurate truthful and descriptive manner in a chronological order. - The officer will explain various options such as filing criminal charges (if applicable).
 At this time, you can request an Order of Protection.
-Whether or not you decline to press criminal charges, the report will be referred to Student Affairs and Campus Judicial (Conduct Office) where you may request a No Contact order.
-Other residential and classroom accommodations can be requested at this time. - An investigation will commence if you decide to press criminal charges: - Collect all appropriate evidence - Communicate the Assistant District Attorney's (ADA) Office - File the appropriate court paperwork - Apprehend suspect, interview and process if charges apply. - Victim may have to appear in court and communicate with the ADA.
+Whether or not you decline to press criminal charges, the report will be referred to the Office of Student Affairs and Office of Community Standards where you may request a No Contact order.
+Other residential and classroom accommodations can also be requested at this time. - An investigation will commence if you decide to press criminal charges: - Collect all appropriate evidence - Communicate with the Assistant District Attorney's (ADA) Office - File the appropriate court paperwork - Apprehend suspect, interview and process if charges apply. - Victim may have to appear in court and communicate with the ADA.

-If you choose not to file criminal charges at the time of the incident, the officer will explain your options to file criminal charges at a later date.
+If you choose not to file criminal charges at the time of the incident, the officer will explain your options on how to file criminal charges at a later date.

-Your report will be disseminated to the appropriate departments dealing with the handling of your report.
+If applicable, your report will be disseminated to the appropriate departments dealing with the handling of your report.